Kullapan/sbom_syft_grype/README.md

 ### 3a.
 Scan Git Repos (Multi-Repo via File)

+You can scan multiple repositories in one go by providing a list in a text file.

 ```bash
 # Create your repos list from the example
 cp SyftGrypeScan/repos.example.txt SyftGrypeScan/repos.txt